Domestic violence in Nevada occurs when people intentionally commit battery against their:

 Once a person is arrested in another state on Nevada BDV charges, he/she has two choices:

-- Fight extradition and remain out-of-state, during which time the suspect will have a court hearing to contest the extradition warrant or argue that he/she isn't the correct person being sought.
+Fight extradition and remain out-of-state, during which time the suspect will have a court hearing to contest the extradition warrant or argue that he/she is not the correct person being sought.
 Whether the suspect remains in custody pending the extradition hearing depends on that state's law.

-Reno domestic violence attorney Mike Castillo provides an illustration of how extradition may operate:
+Reno domestic violence attorney Neil Shouse provides an illustration of how extradition may operate:

 Example: Xander is arrested in Los Angeles on felony BDV charges stemming from an incident in Carson City, Nevada.
 Since Xander lives in California, he elects to fight extradition in order to stay in his home state pending the extradition hearing.
 At the hearing, his attorney presents evidence that they arrested the wrong person and that Xander was never in Carson City.
 If the judge believes the defense, Xander will be released from the L.A. jail.
 If not, he'll be transferred to the Washoe County Detention Center for BDV prosecution.